 It’s beneficial to give your older dog treats that contain coconut oil, sweet potato and chia.
 Beyond tasting great, these ingredients produce energy, an important consideration for senior dogs that may be tired or listless.

 Dr. Gruenstern adds antioxidants to the list of senior-appropriate treat ingredients.
 “Look for cranberries or blueberries or dark, leafy greens listed on the label.
 Seniors with constipation issues may benefit from those that contain fibrous vegetation such as pumpkins or green beans.”

 “What treats should I give my allergic dog?”

-If your dog has allergies, Holly advises having your veterinarian run a test to uncover what he’s reacting to before deciding on a treat.
-Once this is established, she advises cleansing your dog’s system with a vegetarian diet, since dogs are rarely allergic to vegetables.
+If your dog has allergies, have your veterinarian run a test to uncover what he’s reacting to before deciding on a treat.
+Once this is established, cleanse your dog’s system with a vegetarian diet, since dogs are rarely allergic to vegetables.
 Thereafter, you can begin introducing exotic meat treats such as rabbit and white fish.
 Dr. Gruenstern agrees that rabbit is a good hypoallergenic meat.
 “Try to choose a unique meat source which the dog has not been exposed to previously,” she says.

 Low-calorie dog treats packed with wholesome ingredients can be given many times throughout the day to enforce positive behavior and good manners.
 Just be sure to purchase premium products, read the ingredients on the label, and cut up treats so they are roughly the size of your fingernail.
 Dogs have a very keen sense of smell, and even a tiny treat will have them salivating and eagerly displaying their best behavior!